How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 When the company sends someone to inspect your property, you’ll want to get everything in writing.
 This protects you in case the exterminator fails to perform all the tasks described by the inspector, as well as preventing any surprise price adjustments.

-Remember, the inspector works for the company and may even be the exterminator you get for the treatment phase, but sometimes it’s a senior member of the company who no longer actively treats homes and will be delegating the task to a junior employee.
+Remember, the inspector works for the company and may even be the exterminator you get for the treatment phase.
+However, sometimes it’s a senior member of the company who no longer actively treats homes and will be delegating the task to a junior employee.

 Having things in writing can prevent a lot of headaches and financial woes down the road.